 3. Squeezing in a Quick Ten at Your Desk

 We’ve all gotten deep into a project and suddenly 20 minutes at the computer turns into two hours!
-I have a reminder on my email system at work (you could use an app on your phone as well) to remind you to stand and stretch once every hour.
+I have an alert on my phone to remind me to stand and stretch once every hour.
 Incorporate some neck, wrist and shoulder stretches to ease tension after long typing sessions.

 Benefits of exercising at your desk